FREQUENTLY ASKED QUESTIONS ABOUT VISITING IRELAND IN JULY

 The possibilities are endless when visiting Ireland.
-With 10 days, 14 days or more, you could enjoy a more in-depth travel experience.
-Follow the Wild Atlantic Way route or pop into Northern Ireland for a complete tour of the island.
+With 10 days or more, you could enjoy a more in-depth travel experience.
+This could mean visiting Northern Ireland, where you can explore the Giant’s Causeway, Belfast and Antrim Coast.

 Are you interested in exploring Scotland too?

-Combine your Ireland tour with a road trip around Scotland for an epic Celtic itinerary.
+Combine your Ireland tour with time in Scotland for an epic Celtic itinerary.
 We recommend a minimum of 10 days for this, so you can have enough time to get a taste of both countries.

 Scotland is a great destination to complement a tour to Ireland.
 Their cultures and history are so closely linked and you’ll be able to meet the locals and get immersed in both.